 When FAMA met Jacqueline in Puerto Vallarta in December of 2012, Jacqueline was five years old and her spinal curvature was at a forty-degree angle.
 Fabricio, her father, had been taking Jacqueline to the children’s hospital in Guadalajara where they had her wear a correction brace and committed to performing a much-needed surgery.
 However, after a full year taking her to the hospital in Guadalajara, Fabricio became frustrated and disillusioned because the surgery never came to fruition, and her curvature was increasing.

-FAMA’s nurse consultant, Gloria Raigoza recommended taking Jacqueline to a Shriners Hospital for Children in Mexico City.
-FAMA secured an appointment for her on July 19th of 2013, and paid all expenses for Jacqueline and her father.
+FAMA decided to take Jacqueline’s case and secured an initial evaluation appointment for her on July 19, 2013 at Shriner’s Children’s hospital in Mexico City.
+FAMA paid all expenses for Jacqueline and Fabricio.
 Due to the severity of her scoliosis Jacqueline was accepted.